bhushcodes/100-days-of-code-tracker/README.md

 **Important:**
 - ✅ Use **today's date** in `YYYY-MM-DD` format
-- ✅ Replace `"bhushcodes"` with your actual GitHub username
+- ✅ Replace `"your-username"` with your actual GitHub username
 - ✅ Fill in what you learned/built today
 - ✅ Add technologies you used
 - ✅ Share your best moment in the `highlight` field